GoC-Spending/contracts-data-web/content/department/acoa-apeca.markdown

 <script src="/rmarkdown-libs/crosstalk/js/crosstalk.min.js"></script>

 {{< entity_summary >}}
-Atlantic Canada Opportunities Agency spent an estimated \$3.7M in 2021-2022 on contracts.
+Atlantic Canada Opportunities Agency spent an estimated **\$3.7M in 2021-2022** on contracts.

+Across 414 contracts active since the start of the 2017-2018 fiscal year, 37 have at least one amendment (9%).
+Of contracts with amendments, the average increase in dollar value was 80% and the average number of amendments was 1.32.
+Cumulatively these amendments represent an increase of \$1.2M over the original contract values.

+The average contract duration was 0.82 years, and the average contract value (not including contracts under \$10k) was \$44.5K.
+The longest contract was 5.17 years.
+The largest contract by value (including amendments) was \$1.3M.

 {{< /entity_summary >}}

 ## Vendors